 I love to hand letter wood signs.
 They’re rustic, customizable, and very on-trend.
 How to hand-letter signs is one of the most common questions I get…I’m so happy to share my own lettering technique with you today!

-Yes, lots of techniques are out there…painting over letter stickers is a popular one, especially when creating subway art.
+Yes, lots of techniques are out there for learning how to hand letter wood signs…painting over letter stickers is a popular one, especially when creating subway art.
 Letter stencils are another easy method.
 Neither was what I was after, though.
 I wanted something that would give me large letters, and I also didn’t like the line “breaks” that you see in letter stencils.

 (I shared a very similiar technique when I first started my blog on my Wooden Welcome Sign Tutorial, but I wanted to reshare it here!)

 Step One: Find a font that you want to recreate, and, using your word processing software, type out and print out exactly what you want the sign to say.
 Also, make your letters the exact size you want them to be in the finished product.

 Step Two: Cut out each individual letter (leave a border of white around each letter), and place each letter exactly where you want it on your wood.
 Take your pencil (I used a mechanical pencil with no lead showing), and outline each of your letters.